Flash0ver/F0-Talks-SourceGenerators/code/F0.Talks.SourceGenerators.Presentation/input/CSharp.md

   - `file` access modifier
   - on top-level types
   - accessibility is scoped to the declaring source file
-    - nested types too
+    - also for nested types
   - enables shadowing of a non-`file`-local type by a `file`-local type
   - cannot be used in a member signature in non-`file`-local types
   - may implicitly implement a `file`-scoped interface type
-    - like implementing less-accessible interfaces
+    - see implementing less-accessible interfaces
   - `global using static` not permitted

 ---